MalFlows: Context-aware Fusion of Heterogeneous Flow Semantics for Android Malware Detection: Experimental Evaluation

 Note that we attempt to find other HIN-based tools~\cite{ye2019out,hou2021disentangled,hei2021hawk,shen2024ghgdroid} but they are either not publicly available or their code fails to run properly.
-Afterwards, to evaluate the performance of \textit{flow2vec}, we select 5 generic models commonly used in some well-known malware detection systems as follows: \begin{itemize} \item HAN~\cite{wang2019heterogeneous} is a heterogeneous graph representation learning model that leverages predefined meta-paths and hierarchical attention mechanisms for node embedding. \item metapath2vec is a heterogeneous graph representation learning model that leverages predefined meta-paths and skip-gram-based random walks for node embedding. \item LINE~\cite{tang2015line} is a network representation learning model that preserves both first-order and second-order proximities for node embedding. \item node2vec is a network representation learning model that utilizes biased random walks and the skip-gram model for node embedding. \item DeepWalk~\cite{perozzi2014deepwalk} is a network representation learning model that utilizes truncated random walks and the skip-gram model for node embedding. \end{itemize}
+Afterwards, to evaluate the performance of \textit{flow2vec}, we select 7 generic models commonly used in some well-known malware detection systems as follows: \begin{itemize} \item HAN~\cite{wang2019heterogeneous} is a heterogeneous graph representation learning model that leverages predefined meta-paths and hierarchical attention mechanisms for node embedding. \item metapath2vec is a heterogeneous graph representation learning model that leverages predefined meta-paths and skip-gram-based random walks for node embedding. \item LINE~\cite{tang2015line} is a network representation learning model that preserves both first-order and second-order proximities for node embedding. \item node2vec is a network representation learning model that utilizes biased random walks and the skip-gram model for node embedding. \item DeepWalk~\cite{perozzi2014deepwalk} is a network representation learning model that utilizes truncated random walks and the skip-gram model for node embedding. \item HGT~\cite{hu2020heterogeneous} is a representative heterogeneous graph neural network that captures rich semantic information through type-aware attention mechanisms. \item DHN~\cite{shi2023distance} incorporates distance encoding to enhance the expressiveness of node embeddings by capturing both semantic and structural information. \end{itemize}